flor14/PWCfilegenerator/README.md

 devtools::install_github("flor14/PWCfilegenerator")
 ```

-If for some reason fails, you can download the project as a .zip and install it with this code:
+If for some reason installation fails, you can download the project as a .zip and install it with this code:

 ``` r
 install.packages("PWCfilegenerator.zip", repos = NULL)